Ineaweb/docker-github-actions-runner/README.md

 `ActionsRunner_WORK`

 If you want the agent to use an other forlder for his jobs you can specify it here.
-The default is: `/azdo/agent/_work/`
+The default is: `/actionsrunner/agent/_work/`

+`ActionsRunner_LABELS`

+If you want the agent to specify custom labels to filter the runner in github actions workflow.

 `ActionsRunner_ENV_IGNORE`